 Programmers must verify that the implementation-defined choices made by a compiler exactly match those made by a SPARK Analyzer.
 The most notable example is the range of the predefined Integer types, since these impact the verification of the absence of arithmetic overflow in expressions.

 Many implementation-defined limits have associated constants declared in language-defined packages, generally package System.
 In particular, the maximum range of integers is given by System.Min_Int ..
-System.Max_Int, and other limits are indicated by constants such as System.Max_Binary_Modulus, System.Memory_Size, System.Max_Mantissa, and similar.
+System.Max_Int, and other limits are indicated by constants such as System.Max_Binary_Modulus, System.Memory_Size, and System.Max_Mantissa.
 Other implementation-defined limits are implicit in normal ‘First and ‘Last attributes of language-defined (sub) types, such as System.Priority'First and System.Priority'Last.
 Furthermore, the implementation-defined representation aspects of types and subtypes can be queried by language-defined attributes.
 Thus, code can be parameterized to adjust to implementation-defined properties without modifying the code.

 6.57.2 Guidance to language users